 These models are used to generate prior estimates for the natural emissions in MVS inversions based, on a rich suite of parameters.
-In some cases the model inputs are are relatively simple, for example the VPRM model requires only two satellite based indices (EVI and LSWI) derived from MODIS data, coupled with meteorological data.
+In some cases the model inputs are are relatively simple, for example the VPRM9 model requires only two satellite based indices (EVI and LSWI) derived from MODIS data, coupled with meteorological data.
 Other are more complex and seek to describe the behaviour of the terrestrial ecosystems in more detail, driven by parameters such as NPP, LAI, biomass, land cover, temperature and others, provided globally by satellites.
-Relevant DGVMs are summarized in the TRENDY inter-comparison protocol which covers some 17 different DGVMs and is used in the Global Carbon Project for its gold-standard annual estimates of global emissions.
+Relevant DGVMs are summarized in the TRENDY inter-comparison protocol10 which covers some 17 different DGVMs and is used in the Global Carbon Project11 for its gold-standard annual estimates of global emissions.

 Oceans also form an important part of the global carbon cycle and there are equivalents of the DGVMs in the ocean, the GOBMs referred to above.
 Again, many such models exist (some nine are quoted in GCP 2020).
-These are driven by a combination of in situ surface and buoy observations and satellite
+These are driven by a combination of in situ surface and buoy observations and satellite data of the ocean surface.
+These need to be included in any comprehensive study of global carbon.
+Many relevant actions are currently being prepared through the

-&lt;sup>9 Mahadevan, P., Wofsy, S. C., Matross, D. M., Xiao, X., Dunn, A. L., Lin, J. C., Gerbig, C., Munger, J. W., Chow, V. Y., and Gottlieb, E. W. (2008), A satellite-based biosphere parameterization for net ecosystem CO2 exchange: Vegetation Photosynthesis and Respiration Model (VPRM), Global Biogeochem.
+9 Mahadevan, P., Wofsy, S. C., Matross, D. M., Xiao, X., Dunn, A. L., Lin, J. C., Gerbig, C., Munger, J. W., Chow, V. Y., and Gottlieb, E. W. (2008), A satellite-based biosphere parameterization for net ecosystem CO2 exchange: Vegetation Photosynthesis and Respiration Model (VPRM), Global Biogeochem.
 Cycles, 22, GB2005, doi:10.1029/2006GB002735.